nashape/docs/rebuild.md

 endpoints, has a very high level of
 [technical debt](http://martinfowler.com/bliki/TechnicalDebt.html).

-Technical debt is the cumulation of all of the shortcuts, hacks and poor programming practices that programmers do when building software.
+Technical debt is the normal cumulation of all of the shortcuts, hacks and poor programming practices that programmers do when building software.

 The problem with technical debt is that it makes adding new features and